waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Dark Cave Location:** I assume Dark Cave is accessible from within Union Cave.
   - **Alternative Hypothesis:** Dark Cave is a completely separate location on the world map that I have not yet discovered.
   - **Test to Disprove:** Fully explore all paths within Union Cave.
 If no entrance to Dark Cave is found, the next step is to search other routes on the world map.
-- **Path to Goldenrod City:** I assume HM Cut is required to clear the 'Odd Tree' on Route 36, which is the only path.
+- **Path to Goldenrod City:** I assume HM Cut is required to clear the 'Odd Tree' on Route 36, which is a big assumption.
-  - **Alternative Hypothesis:** An alternative route to Goldenrod City exists that does not require HM Cut (e.g., through the unexplored parts of Union Cave).
-  - **Test to Disprove:** Fully explore all other available paths.
-If another route to a new city is found, this assumption is proven false.
 - **Reachable Unseen Tiles Tool (High Priority):** A tool that takes the list of unseen tiles adjacent to walkable areas, parses the map XML, and returns a list of only those tiles that are actually reachable from the player's current position.